prateekjadhav17/Project2/README.md

 # New Project

 This project was created from a local system.
-And uploaded from local ide.